ogivuk/learning/tdd-django/README.md

 $ django-admin.py startproject <project name> .
 ```
 File structure:
+* settings.py - contains the settings of the project.
+    * List of registered apps for the project.
 * urls.py - contains mapping from URLs to view functions for the whole site.

 #### manage.py